Skip to main content

 The PIE Framework originated from work by CoreSpring.org in building authoring and rendering tools for assessment interactions.
 It was created as an open source project to help educators have better access to high-quality and more interactive assessment interactions, designed to be compatible with the approach suggested by Smarter Balanced in their ARI (Accessible Rendering and Interoperability) proposal.

-Since those early days, PIE has been consistently developed and maintained by Renaissance (and before that Illuminate Education, which was acquired by Renaissance).
-Renaissance has invested in PIE's ongoing development, ensuring the framework continues to evolve with modern web standards and educational needs.
+Since those early days, PIE has been consistently sponsored and developed by a sizable team of full-time developers, with Renaissance (previously Illuminate Education) as the project's primary sponsor.
+The framework continues to evolve with modern web standards and educational needs.

-PIE projects are licensed under permissive open-source licenses (primarily MIT and ISC), allowing you to use, modify, and distribute PIE freely for any purpose, including commercial use, without fees or royalties.
+PIE is licensed with permissive open source software licensing — ISC and MIT.
+Use, modify, and distribute freely for any purpose, including commercial use, without fees or royalties.

 • Use commercially without restriction